Self-employed person consulting his accountant online in Quebec

 2. Matching with 1 to 3 specialized accountants (48 hours)

-• Fit your budget
+• Fits your budget

-• Available to new customers
+• Are available for new customers

-3. Comparison and final selection (free)
+3. Comparison and final choice (free)

-• Detailed price list tailored to your needs
+• Detailed pricing schedule for your needs

 • Availability for a free exploratory call

-Why self-employed individuals choose Bankeo
+Why self-employed workers choose Bankeo

-Start my twinning
+Start my match

 Frequently asked questions

-When should I register for the GST and QST?
+When do I have to register for the GST and QST?

-• Your net income exceeds $70,000–$80,000 per year (generally accepted threshold)
+• Your net income exceeds $70,000-80,000/year (generally recognized threshold)

 • You want to limit your personal liability

-How do I report my income as a self-employed individual?
+How do I declare my self-employed income?

-Can I claim a tax deduction for my home office?
+Can I deduct my home office?

 The cost varies depending on the complexity of your situation and the services requested:

-• Simple tax return: $300–$600
+• Simple tax return: $300-600

-• Basic annual package (tax returns + GST/QST + consulting): $800–$1,500
+• Basic annual fee (returns + GST/QST + advice): $800-1,500

-• All-inclusive package with bookkeeping: $1,500–$3,000
+• Full package with bookkeeping: $1,500-3,000

-• Hourly rate (one-time consultations): $75–$150/hour
+• Hourly rate (one-time consultations): $75-150/hour

 • March 15